hubisan/emacs-template-package/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] New and existing unit tests pass.
-- [ ] I have updated the documentation (if an update is needed).
+- [ ] The documentation is up to date.
+- [ ] The README.org is up to date.
-- [ ] I have updated the changelog.
+- [ ] The CHANGELOG.org is up to date.